IJCAI-DCM/Tutorial/code/README_code.md

 ##### 2. Parameter optimisation with PEB (2nd level):
 - Parametric empirical Bayes (PEB) is used to test hypotheses relating to group data - here receptor densities as regressors - to optimise evidence
 - preprocessing: receptor densities (RD) were matched to iEEG locations in MNI space, RD were averaged regionally and across cortical layers
+- steps: define the PEB model space, estimate PEB parameters (2nd level), re-estimate CMC 1st level parameters using adjusted priors
 - code files: ...
 ---

 ##### 3. Use case for normative CMC priors:
-- to showcase how the CMC priors can be used (and generalise), we included a short tutorial for the mismatch negativity paradigm > please see details in the MEG folder
+- to showcase how the CMC priors can be used (and generalise), we included a tutorial for the mismatch negativity paradigm > please see details in the MEG folder
--
+- this illustrates how priors can be assigned to offer an informed alternative to naive priors, and how they can improve model evidence and potentially interpretability